ericbfriday/prime-peer-joins/README.md

-Solutions to the peer SQL activity on 9/20/17.
+Solutions to the peer SQL activity on 9/20/17.# prime-peer-joins